Ph.D.Inria Grenoble on November 10, 2017.

 This android application records and store values from internal sensors.

-Timelapse - Sony Camera
+Timelapse - Sony Camera (on my free time)

 Take pictures with interval time in Wifi Mode for your Sony camera.